-Know the Difference Between Patent vs Latent Defect Government Construction Claims
+Knowing the Difference Between Patent vs Latent Defect Can Save Tens of Thousands in Unnecessary Litigation

 Disputes about the court.often to lead to litigation and appeals.
 Contractors should be aware of the underlying legal principles that can create costly litigation.
 Asserting the proper contract defense is essential to winning in